Fairfax, Virginia: Local government and politics

-As an independent city of Virginia rather than an incorporated town within a county, Fairfax derives its governing authority from the Virginia General Assembly.
+As an independent city of Virginia, rather than an incorporated town within a county, Fairfax derives its governing authority from the Virginia General Assembly.
 In order to revise the power and structure of the city government, the city must request the General Assembly to amend the charter.
 The present charter was granted in 1966.
-An exclave of Fairfax County is located within the City of Fairfax.
+An exclave of Fairfax County is located within Fairfax.

 Elected officials

 In November on even-numbered years, city voters elect a Mayor, six at-large Councilmembers, and five at-large School Board members to serve two-year terms.
 These offices are non-partisan and at-large, and there are no term limits.
 City voters also elect the two city constitutional officers: Treasurer and Commissioner of the Revenue for four-year terms.
 Other elected officials who serve the city elected by city and Fairfax County voters include the Sheriff (four-year term), Commonwealth's Attorney (four-year term), and Clerk of the Court (eight-year term).
-State elected officials who represent the City of Fairfax include the Virginia Governor, Lieutenant Governor, Attorney General, Virginia Senator (34th District), and Virginia Delegate (37th District).
+State elected officials who represent Fairfax include the Virginia Governor, Lieutenant Governor, Attorney General, Virginia Senator (34th District), and Virginia Delegate (37th District).
 Starting with the 2023 election, the city will lie within the 37th Virginia Senate district and the 11th House of Delegates district.
-Federal elected officials who represent the City of Fairfax include the U.S. President, U.S. Vice President, two U.S. Senators (six-year terms), and one U.S. Representative, 11th District (two-year term).
+Federal elected officials who represent the Fairfax include the U.S. President, U.S. Vice President, two U.S. Senators (six-year terms), and one U.S. Representative, 11th District (two-year term).

 Mayor arrested for distribution of methamphetamine

 On August 4, 2016, then-Mayor Scott Silverthorne was arrested in a sting operation conducted by the Fairfax County Police Department.
 After receiving a tip that he was involved in drugs-related activities online, a police detective engaged Silverthorne on an online website "...used to arrange for casual sexual encounters between men."
 The detective then arranged a meeting with Silverthorne and two other men, in which they agreed to exchange methamphetamine.
-At the meeting in Tyson's Corner, Virginia, detectives performed the exchange and then arrested Silverthorne along with the two other men.
+At the meeting in Tysons, detectives performed the exchange and then arrested Silverthorne along with the two other men.
 He was charged with felony distribution of methamphetamine and misdemeanor possession of drug paraphernalia.
 He announced his resignation on Monday, August 8, 2016, in a letter to the City Council.

-Despite news media seizing the salacious "drugs-for-sex" aspect of the story, Silverthorne maintains that he was not distributing methamphetamine "for sex," and he was not tried for any sexual crimes.
+Silverthorne maintains that he was not distributing methamphetamine for sex, and he was not tried for any sexual crimes.

+Nonprofit Grants Program

+In December 2024 the recipients of the City's new Nonprofit Grants Program were named.
+Announced in 2024 the City funded the grant program $300,000.
+Ongoing funding for the nonprofit grant program will be approved as part of the city’s annual budget process.

+The City offers two grant options for human services nonprofits: